 - Avoid walking your dog during the hottest part of the day.
 Opt for early morning or evening walks when the temperature is lower.

-- Provide access to shade, whether it’s a tree, umbrella, or a covered porch.
+- Provide access to shade, whether it’s a tree, an umbrella, or a covered porch.

-- Never leave your dog in a parked car, as temperatures can quickly become dangerously high.
+- Never leave your dog in a parked car, as temperatures can quickly become dangerous.

 - Use cooling mats or damp towels for your dog to lie on.